Haar-type stochastic Galerkin formulations for hyperbolic systems with Lipschitz continuous flux function: Introduction

 This paper is structured as follows.
 Stochastic Galerkin matrices are introduced in Section~\ref{SectionSGmatrices} for general polynomial chaos expansions.
-In particular, the representation of higher moments and roots is addressed in Lemma~\ref{Lemma1}, which involve numerically expensive optimization problems.
-The main Theorem~\ref{LemmaHaar} in Section~\ref{SectionHaar} states gPC approximations for several non-polynomial functions.
-Those are used in Section~\ref{SectionConservationLaws} for stochastic Galerkin formulations to hyperbolic conservation laws.
-Section~\ref{Numerics} presents numerical experiments that confirm the theoretical findings.
+Section~\ref{SectionHaar} describes the representation of nonlinear quantities by Haar-type expansions.
+In particular, Section~\ref{SectionChallenges} addresses analytical and numerical challenges that occur when these special expansions are not used.
+Those are applied to stochastic Galerkin formulations for hyperbolic conservation laws in Section~\ref{SectionConservationLaws}.
+Finally, Section~\ref{Numerics} presents numerical experiments that confirm the theoretical findings.